Coulomb Correlation and Information Entropies in Confined Helium-Like Atoms: Theoretical background

 The parameters $\lambda$ and $\sigma$ are determined by the variational method.
 The inclusion of a new variational parameter in $\varphi_{3}$ function makes it more flexible and we expected a wavefunction that better describes the system.
 In this way, part of correlation energy is recovered by $\varphi_{3}$ function.

 In $\varphi_{1}$, $\varphi_{2}$ and $\varphi_{3}$ functions, the normalization constants are $A$, $B$, and $C$, and the cutoff function which provides the appropriate boundary conditions is

-The Equation~(\ref{heliomc}) is a correlated wavefunction by $\gamma(r_{12})$ factor.
+The Eq.~(\ref{heliomc}) is a correlated wavefunction by $\gamma(r_{12})$ factor.
 The inclusion of this factor introduces considerable complications in problem solution.
 To solve it, we employ the Hylleraas coordinates~\cite{hylleraaslivro,hylleraasquimicanova,integraisconfinadashylleraas,novasexpressoeshylleraas}, which are written as

 In these coordinates the Hamiltonian of the system is

 The correlated wavefunction is written as

 the normalization constant is $G$.
 For the cutoff function we have